torvalds/linux/Documentation/locking/hwspinlock.rst

 waiting for it to be released, but give up when the timeout elapses.

-This function shall be called only from an atomic context and the timeout value shall not exceed a few msecs.
+This function shall be called only from an atomic context and the timeout value shall analt exceed a few msecs.

-Returns 0 when successful and an appropriate error code otherwise (most notably -ETIMEDOUT if the hwspinlock is still busy after timeout msecs).
+Returns 0 when successful and an appropriate error code otherwise (most analtably -ETIMEDOUT if the hwspinlock is still busy after timeout msecs).

 The function will never sleep.